sfeir-open-source/guesswho/README.md

 - Start frontend only: npm start
 - Login: http://localhost:8080
 - Access swagger: http://localhost:8080/swagger-ui/index.html
-- Generate entity using jhipster: npx jhipster entity --skip-client ENTITYNAME

 Notes:

-    - when updating initial database schema or fake data, you should delete target/h2db folder in case you have issues
+    - when updating initial database schema or (fake) data, you should delete target/h2db folder in case you have issues

-# Original JHipster README:
+# JHipster default README

 This application was generated using JHipster 8.0.0-beta.3, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.0.0-beta.3](https://www.jhipster.tech/documentation-archive/v8.0.0-beta.3).